jjmartinodev/anylist/README.md

  in every function because all of them need a generic, exept for the remove and pop implementations.

+ type checking it's not implemented, this makes the library very dangerous, whenever a wrong type is used unkown behaviour is expected.

  the only purpose of this is to out perform an Vec<Box<Any>>, which generates fragmentation and indirection, with an extra pointer.